ToolJet/ToolJet/docs/versioned_docs/version-2.5.0/getting-started.md

 2. **Build queries:** ToolJet comes with query builders for all supported data sources.
 You can also write **[Javascript](/docs/data-sources/run-js)** or **[Python](/docs/data-sources/run-py)** queries or use **[Transformations](/docs/tutorial/transformations)** to transform the query response.

 3. **Build User Interface:** ToolJet's visual **[App Builder](/docs/app-builder/overview)** allows you to drag and drop components ( Eg: tables, charts, forms, etc ) to quickly build the user-interface of the apps.
-Components have events such as `on click`, `on row selected`, `on page changed`, etc. ToolJet apps can be used in both light and dark modes.
+Components have events such as `on click`, `on row selected`, `On page changed`, etc. ToolJet apps can be used in both light and dark modes.

     :::tip
     ToolJet binds together the datasources, queries and components to convert business logic into custom applications.
 You can also secure your ToolJet apps with **[Group & Permissions](/docs/org-management/permissions)** and **[Audit Logging](/docs/Enterprise/audit_logs)**.